 After years spent with a whistle in hand refereeing matches around the country, Coach Haddox is currently the Head Coach of the Harwood Union High School boys program, leading the team to a State Championship in 2007 as well as multiple final four and state final games in subsequent years; most recently being name the Capital League’s Coach of the Year in 2011.
 Coach Haddox’s teams have the reputation as controlling possession and playing a simple, highly-skilled match that often dominates opponents.
 Each season that he has been at Harwood, Coach Haddox has helped several players develop the fundamental skills and match understanding that have placed them into college programs across the country.
 “More than anything else, I want my players to be able to understand and appreciate the game for a lifetime, not just win a single match because they were faster or bigger; the beauty of the game is in understanding it, seeing it flow and develop – I want my players to get that.”

-Coach Haddox holds the National Diploma from the National Soccer Coaches of America as well as the National-D license from the United States Soccer Federation.
+Coach Haddox holds the National Diploma from the National Soccer Coaches of America, the Advanced National Diploma from the NSCAA, as well as the National-D license from the United States Soccer Federation.
 Coach Haddox is also a Senior Staff Coach with Capital Soccer Club from Central Vermont working with the U16B and U16G teams.
 “ODP offers our kids such an amazing opportunity to play with and be seen by some of the best players and coaches in Region 1; honestly, it’s an opportunity that you just don’t see in “normal” competition in a state with our population density.
 Moreover, I really feel that Vermont has made, and continues to make, huge strides in its ODP teams with dedication from the Vermont Soccer Association, coaches and support from all levels of the program; I’m looking forward to another successful season.”

 Stephanie Haddox (Mead)